Apoorv-1009/Astar-TurtleBot3/README.md

 - math: For mathematical operations

 ### How to Launch the nodes
-After building and sourcing the workspace, run the following command:
+After building and sourcing the workspace, run the following command to start the gazebo enviornment:
 ```
 ros2 launch turtlebot3_project3 competition_world.launch.py
 ```
-In a new terminal, run the following command to start the A* node:
+In a new terminal, run the following command to start the A* path planner:
 ```
 ros2 run turtlebot3_project3 astar_controller.py
 ```
+You will be prompted to enter the goal position with respect to the map frame (i.e. bottom left as origin).
+If the goal happens to be in the obstacle space, then the user will be repromted to enter the goal till it is not in the obstacle space. <br>
+Sample input: <br>
+Enter goal x position (mm)(5750-5769): 5750 <br>
+Enter goal y position (mm)(230-1769): 1769 <br>
-After running the A* node, a path will be generated and visualised.
-After dismissing the map, the Turtlebot in the gazebo simulation will start to track the A* path using a closed loop controller.
+After entering the goal position, a path will be generated and visualised.
+Upon dismissing the map, the Turtlebot in the gazebo simulation will start to track the A* path using a closed loop controller.

 ### Note
 1. The following parameters were used for the A* path generation: